COVID-19 SUSPENSION OF JURY PROCEEDINGS AND JURY TRIALS

 If you are unable to view the juror reporting instructions or if the telephone recording is not operational, report for jury service as directed by your summons.

 Persons with a disability requiring reasonable accommodations should call no later than seven days prior to any proceeding.
-Please call one of the following numbers:
+Call one of the following numbers:

 - Pasco County Customer Service Center: (727) 847-2411